Plasmatronics/Frontend-Assessment/README.md

 ## Organization

-There are 4 main folders: components, databse, pages, and utils/ _database:_ I Chose to include a fake database to keep data seperate from UI logic and because this is more similar to how we would actually be rendering components, through accepting data from an abstracted source then rendering in a reusable component where we can then style everything.(likely something more similar to JSON but this is no matter).\
+There are 4 main folders: components, databse, pages, hooks and utils/ _database:_ I Chose to include a fake database to keep data seperate from UI logic and because this is more similar to how we would actually be rendering components, through accepting data from an abstracted source then rendering in a reusable component where we can then style everything.(likely something more similar to JSON but this is no matter).\

 _pages:_ This is PURELY AN ASSEMBLY PAGE, no logic will be placed here.
 I could have left this page out, but this is more similar to how i would structure an actual project and I always like to have an assmebly page free of any state or anything like that.\